tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

   from sklearn import tree
   ```

-* One interesting way to analyze a decision tree, is to visualize it.
+* One interesting way to analyze a decision tree is to visualize it.
 The following libraries are imported to create a visual representation of the decision tree.

   ```python
   import pydotplus